maho3/ltu-cmass/INSTALL.md

 ```bash
 pip install --no-cache-dir aquila-borg
 ```
-The build process for this package takes a while (>30 minutes).
-It may go faster when run on a compute node with many CPUs.
+The build process for this package may take a while (~20 minutes).
 Note, this public version of BORG lacks several features, such as BORG-PM simulators.
 For access to these, consider joining the [Aquila consortium](https://www.aquila-consortium.org/) :).

 ### Installing other dependencies and ltu-cmass
 The remaining dependencies can be installed with: